 Inbound and outbound call rates

-By default each Twilio account can make 1 outgoing call per-second.
-If your account needs more, please contact our sales team about options for higher limits.
+By default each Twilio project can make 1 outgoing call per-second.
+If your project needs more, please contact our sales team about options for higher limits.

 Sending and Receiving Limitations on SMS Messages